 2005 – today

-It differs from previous versions in clearer lines, wide contours, and harmonious proportions.
-Due to high-quality graphics, the style looks modern.
-This is especially noticeable when compared with the previous logo because it was created in 1994 without progressive digital technologies.
+It differs from previous versions in more distinct lines, wide outlines, and harmonious proportions.
+Thanks to quality graphics, the style looks modern.
+This is particularly noticeable compared to the previous logo since it was created in 1994 without progressive digital technologies.

 Font and Colors

-The hallmark of the professional football team from Arizona is associated with its mascot, the red cardinal.
-It was his head that the designers portrayed, adhering to a simple but distinctive style.
+The professional football team’s trademark from Arizona is associated with its mascot – the red cardinal.
+It’s the head of this bird that designers depicted, adhering to a simple but characteristic style.
 The bird looks angry because of the semicircular shape of the eyes and the low-hanging imaginary eyebrow line.
-Also, the artists added a sharp beak to make the cardinal appear dangerous.
+In addition, the artists added a sharp beak to make the cardinal look dangerous.

-The only inscription on the Arizona Cardinals logo was in 1944 when the club was officially called Card-Pitt.
-In all other cases, the designers did not use text elements, so they could avoid working on the fonts.
+The only inscription on the Arizona Cardinals logo appeared in 1944 when the club was officially called Card-Pitt.
+In all other cases, designers did not use textual elements, so they did not work on fonts.

-The color scheme is pretty conservative too.
-It is dominated by a red-pink color, which became the basis of the team’s visual identification back in 1920 and is present in almost every emblem, except for the version from 1947-1959, which depicts a brown bird on the background of the ball.
-The palette also includes gold and black.
-The first color is used for the beak and the second for the eye and outline.
+The color palette is also quite conservative.
+It predominantly features a red-pink color, which became the basis of the team’s visual identification in 1920 and is present in almost all emblems, except for the 1947-1959 version, where a brown bird is depicted against the backdrop of a ball.
+The palette also includes gold and black colors.
+The first color is used for the beak and the second – for the eye and outline.

 Arizona Cardinals color codes